sap-tutorials/Tutorials/tutorials/hana-clients-jdbc/hana-clients-jdbc.md

 javac -version
 ```

-If these commands fail, ensure that the folder they are located in is included in your path.
+If these commands fail, ensure that the folder they are located in, is included in your path.

 [DONE]
 [ACCORDION-END]